 - learn HTML and CSS in order to design and code standards-compliant websites;

-- compose and design a portfolio of professional documents;
+- compose and design a professional website to showcase your work;

 - and continue developing facility with a variety of software programs.

 The syllabus, schedule, assignments, readings, and resources for the course can be found on the Web at http://sorapure.net/155b.
 This website will be updated regularly.

 The assignments for the course constitute your final grade, roughly as follows:

 - My office hours are Mondays from 12:30-2:30, but I’m on campus pretty much everyday and would be happy to meet with you.
 Just send me an email to set up a time to meet.